 Cross-eyed Ben Turpin was a vaudeville comic who entered movies at the dawn of the 20th century.
 Having worked with Charlie Chaplin in his first couple of Essanay releases, Turpin achieved greater notoriety in such Mack Sennett’s productions as “The Daredevil” and “The Sheik of Araby” (both 1923).
 Turpin left movies in 1924 to care for his ailing wife, returning after her death in October of 1925.
 No longer a star of the same magnitude, Turpin appeared in several more films for Sennett, eventually being hired by Weiss Brothers-Artcalss productions to star in a series of slapstick comedies as the 1920s, and the silent era, were drawing to a close.
 “Idle Eyes” (1928) is one of his films for the Weiss Brothers.

 Ben then settles in the park, enjoying an ice cream he has acquired.
 When the baby throws his own ice cream and hits his nursemaid in the face, she looks up and sees a laughing Ben also holding ice cream.
-She walks over and smears the ice cream in his face as he responds with incredulity, wondering why he had been accosted.
+Believing him to be the culprit, she walks over and smears the ice cream in his face as he responds with incredulity, wondering why he had been accosted.
 Ben then sits next to a man eating a banana, and when the man isn’t looking, tries to steal a bite.
 This causes a physical conflict where the man ends up dunked in a nearby pond.

 A car gets stuck in the mud.
 Ben agrees to help the man for a dollar.
 Ben gets behind the wheel while the man pushes.
 Ben revs up the engine, causing the tires to spin and spray mud all over the owner.
 Ben runs away and ducks into a beauty parlor, where he is promptly given a job.
 After smearing various beauty creams on a hapless customer, a beauty cream fight ensues where everyone is throwing the substance about as it splatters in their faces.